 9. Compost – Turn your trash into garden treasure.
 By composting your scraps, you have a free supply of nutrients for your garden.
 Who wants to buy dirt or manure anyway?

 10. Swagbucks! – Join Swagbucks and turn those digital dollars into Amazon gift cards.
 When I decided to Sprout Microgreens over the winter, I used my Swagbucks to get the seeds for FREE!
 In fact, one $5 Amazon card bought me three packets of seeds.
 I’ve been sprouting the microgreens, and I have a packet of mesculan lettuce waiting to go in the garden!
+If you are new to Swagbucks make sure you read How to Earn Free Gift Cards in a Minimum Amount of Time.

 AND A BONUS #11!
 Read the Greenbacks Gal - No she didn’t!
 Oh Yes I DID!
 Shameless plug here.
 But when I find out about a deal like 25 packs of organic seeds for the cost of shipping, you better believe I’ll pass it along! (which by the way – they gave them all out in just two days, so I hope you acted fast!)